Facebook

 1.4 Disadvantage

-If the buck-type (wide voltage) constant current source is adjusted to a low forward voltage, the LED's load current will also become very low.
-Hence, the step-down ratio is very large, which may exceed the normal working range of this buck-type (wide voltage) constant current source, making it unable to work and flickering.
+If the buck-type (wide voltage) constant current source is adjusted to a low forward voltage, the LED's load current will also decrease significantly.
+Hence, the step-down ratio is very large, which may exceed the normal working range of this buck-type (wide voltage) constant current source, making it unable to work and flicker.

-In addition, if the buck-type (wide voltage) constant current source works at low brightness for a long time, its efficiency will be reduced, and the temperature rise will increase.
+Additionally, if the buck-type (wide voltage) constant current source operates at low brightness for an extended period, its efficiency will decrease, and the temperature rise will increase.
 It will not work because the efficiency of the buck-type (wide voltage) constant current source is related to the step-down ratio.
 The larger the step-down ratio, the lower the efficiency and the greater the power consumption on the chip, which will damage the life of the constant current source and the LED light source.

 2. PWM dimming (determined by LED's fast switching)